 - Prevention of relapse to opioid dependence, following opioid detoxification.

 - VIVITROL should be part of a comprehensive management program that includes psychosocial support.

 - With current physiologic opioid dependence

 - Who have failed the naloxone challenge test or have a positive urine screen for opioids

-- Who have exhibited hypersensitivity to naltrexone, polylactide-co-glycolide (PLG), carboxymethylcellulose, or any other components of the diluent
+- Who have exhibited hypersensitivity to naltrexone, polylactide-co-glycolide (PLG), carboxymethylcellulose, or components of the diluent

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including risk of opioid overdose, injection site reactions and sudden opioid withdrawal.